 Paranormal Ghost Walk

-It goes with saying this site is steeped in history and a truly active area.
+It goes without saying this site is steeped in history and a truly active area.
 We have caught some amazing pictures on these walks that cannot be explained away.
-The use of ghost detection equipment i.e KII meters has demonstrated on a regular basis that this area is extremely active.
+The use of ghost detection equipment i.e. KII meters has demonstrated on a regular basis that this area is extremely active.

 Light anomalies seen with the naked eye and physical sensations of being pushed and grabbed are common experiences and the feeling of being followed and watched is difficult to shake off.
 This ghost walk is medium lead and an historian is also present.
 Haunted Heritage Guests will have the use of paranormal detection equipment throughout the walk.
 Please come suitably dressed as the walk is open to the elements.
 Refreshments will be served at the end of the walk.

 To book tickets click here or call 07340 239294